 Passion Fruit: Pleasantly sweet, tropical flavor of a fresh passion fruit with the bright, lively taste of Ceylon black tea.

-Pomberry: A blend of pomegranate and cranberry.
+Pomberry: A blend of pomegranate, cranberry and roses.

 Pumpkin Harvest: Pumpkin spice black tea enhanced by a blend of cream and cinnamon black teas.

 Summer Garden: A wonderful blend of juicy peaches and sweet strawberries: a taste of summer in a cup.

 Vanilla Earl Grey: Oil of bergamot is paired with vanilla for a wonderful creamy citrus flavor.